llvm/clangd-www/llvm-remote-index.md

 Whole LLVM codebase (`-DLLVM_ENABLE_PROJECTS="all"`) is indexed on a daily basis, index snapshots are available in [clangd/llvm-remote-index releases](https://github.com/clangd/llvm-remote-index/releases).
-We only index the main branch of LLVM and check for the new idex version every 6 hours on the deployment server.
+We only index the main branch of LLVM and periodically check for the new idex version on the deployment server.
 The server also checks for new versions of `clangd-index-server` which is fetched from [clangd/clangd snapshots](https://github.com/clangd/clangd/releases).